Mauretania Tingitana: Byzantines

-In 533 AD, the Byzantine general Belisarius reconquered the former Diocese of Africa from the Vandals on behalf of the Emperor Justinian I. All the territory west of Caesarea had already been lost by the Vandals to the Berber "Mauri", but a re-established Dux Mauretaniae kept a military unit at Septem (modern Ceuta).
-This was the last Byzantine outpost in Mauretania Tingitana; the rest of what had been the Roman province was united with the Byzantine part of Andalusia under the name of the Praetorian prefecture of Africa, with Septem as administrative capital.
+In 533 AD, the Byzantine general Belisarius reconquered the former Diocese of Africa from the Vandals on behalf of the Emperor Justinian I. All the territory west of Caesarea had already been lost by the Vandals to the Berber "Mauri"; however, a re-established Dux Mauretaniae kept a military unit at Septem (modern Ceuta).
+This was the last Byzantine outpost in Mauretania Tingitana; the rest of what had been the Roman province was united with the Byzantine part of Andalusia, under the name of the Praetorian prefecture of Africa (with Septem as its administrative capital).

-Most of the Maghreb littoral was later organised as the Exarchate of Africa, a special status in view of the outpost defense needs.
+Most of the northwestern Maghreb's littoral was later organised as the Exarchate of Africa, a special status in view of the outpost defense needs.

-There was also an indigenous principality in Tingitana which existed in the 6th and 7th centuries, attested for by inscriptions at Volubilis and the Mausoleum at Souk El Gour.
+Inscriptions at Volubilis and the Mausoleum at Souk El Gour also provide evidence that, during the 6th and 7th centuries, Tingitana functioned as an indigenous principality.

-When the Umayyad Caliphate conquered all of Northern Africa, it brought Islam to the local adherents of the traditional Berber religion and Christianity.
-The two Mauretania provinces were consolidated as the territory of al-Maghrib (Arabic for 'the West', and still the official name of the Sharifian Kingdom of Morocco).
+When the Umayyad Caliphate conquered all of North Africa, it brought Islam to the local adherents of the traditional Berber religion and Christianity.
+The two Mauretania provinces were consolidated as the territory of al-Maghrib (Arabic for 'the West', it remains the official name of the Sharifian Kingdom of Morocco).
 This larger province also included over half of modern Algeria.

-Stone ruins dating from the Roman era exist at various archaeological sites, including the Capitoline Temple at Volubilis, the palace of Gordius, Sala Colonia, Tingis and Iulia Constantia Zilil.
+Stone ruins dating from the Roman era exist at various archaeological sites, including the Capitoline Temple at Volubilis, the palace of Gordius, Sala Colonia, Tingis, and Iulia Constantia Zilil.